-Endothelial cells are key components of vascular systems, forming the inner lining of blood and lymphatic vessels is composed of endothelial cells, which are in a key position to maintain vessel function.
-Altogether, endothelial cells in our bodies form a semipermeable barrier estimated to cover an area comparable to that of six tennis courts.
-Malfunction or impaired integrity of the endothelial cell layer leads to fluid accumulation in tissues.
-Fluid leakage can impair blood perfusion and cause edema in various common diseases, such as sepsis.
-However, stopping vessel leakage remains a challenge in many diseases.
+Endothelial cells are key components of vascular systems, forming the inner lining of both blood and lymphatic vessels.
+The endothelial cells in our bodies form a semipermeable barrier estimated to cover an area comparable to that of six tennis courts.
+Malfunction or impaired integrity of the endothelial cell layer causes fluid accumulation in tissues.
+Fluid leakage from the blood circulation can impair blood perfusion and cause edema, which may lead to organ failure, for example in sepsis.
+However, stopping vessel leakage or improving lymphatic drainage remains a challenge in many diseases.

 Comprehensive understanding of what causes vessel leakiness and how leaky vessels can be repaired, is incomplete.
 By studying the fundamental principles of how blood and lymphatic vessels are formed and how their stability is maintained, we aim to understand the mechanisms that cause vessel leakiness or malfunction in various human diseases.
 New understanding of mechanisms regulating vascular stability and proper functioning of lymphatic vessels facilitates translational research to improve vascular stability and function in various diseases.

 Pathological vessel leakage

-The blood and lymphatic vascular systems regulate tissue homeostasis by controlling tissue fluid balance, inflammation and immune surveillance.
+The blood and lymphatic vascular vessels regulate tissue homeostasis by controlling tissue fluid balance, inflammation and immune surveillance.
 The integrity of blood vessels is paramount for proper functioning of the vascular system.
-Impaired vascular integrity is associated with acute and chronic inflammation and pathological vessel growth in many common, but difficult-to-treat diseases, including cardiovascular, inflammatory, metabolic and even neurological disorders (Nat Rev Drug Disc, 2017, review).
+Impaired vascular integrity is associated with acute and chronic inflammation and pathological vessel growth in many common, but difficult-to-treat diseases, including cardiovascular, inflammatory, metabolic, and even neurological disorders (Nat Rev Drug Disc, 2017, review).

-Endothelial cells form organotypic vascular barriers and maintain vessel stability via coordinated signaling induced by growth factors, cytokines and cell adhesive- and mechanical forces.
+Endothelial cells form organotypic vascular barriers and maintain vessel stability via coordinated signaling inputs by growth factors, cytokines and cell adhesive- and mechanical forces.
 Our group has discovered mechanisms of how the endothelial Angiopoietin (Angpt)-Tie growth factor receptor signaling pathway leads to vascular leakage (J Clin Invest, 2016).
-Recently, our group has discovered mechanisms by which Angpt-2 destabilizes endothelial monolayers via binding to beta1-integrin.
-Moreover, we showed that by blocking beta1-integrin with antibodies or decreasing its expression levels via heterozygous endothelial-specific gene deletion, vascular leakage was halted in a sepsis model and this improved cardiac function (Nat Commun, 2015; PNAS, 2018).
-Furthermore, we identified a novel cellular pathway regulated by Tensin1-positive fibrillar adhesions that increased endothelial cellular tension, leading to an increase of endothelial permeability (PNAS, 2018).
+In addition, our group has discovered mechanisms by which Angpt-2 destabilizes endothelial monolayers via binding to beta1-integrin (PNAS, 2018).
+Moreover, we found that by inhibiting beta1-integrin using antibodies or deleting one allele of the Itgb1 gene in endothelial cells in mice, halted vascular leakage in a sepsis model and this improved cardiac function (PNAS, 2018).
+Mechanistically, we identified a novel cellular pathway regulated by the adapter protein Tensin1, which increased endothelial cell fibrillar adhesions and tension, leading to an increase in endothelial permeability (PNAS, 2018).

 We use a multidisciplinary approach to uncover mechanisms of endothelial growth factor receptor pathways and integrins in regulation of vascular formation and maintenance.
-This includes inducible tissue type-specific gene deletions and various disease models, combined with light-sheet and intravital multiphoton microscopy and micro-computed tomography imaging, single-cell RNA sequencing, cell culture models, as well as biochemical, biophysical, and structural biology analyses (including protein crystallography and SAXS).
-We also collaborate with clinician scientists to correlate our preclinical results and findings from human diseases (Plos One, 2016; Clin Genitourinary Cancer, 2017).
+This includes inducible tissue type-specific gene deletions and various disease models, combined with imaging (confocal, light-sheet, intravital multiphoton microscopy and micro-computed tomography imaging), single-cell RNA sequencing and cell culture models, as well as biochemical, biophysical, and structural biology analyses (including protein crystallography and SAXS).
+We also collaborate with clinician scientists to elucidate pathophysiological mechanisms of vascular diseases.

 Our main research areas include:

-(1) The role of adhesive forces in vascular stability and permeability
+(1) Adhesive forces in vascular stability and permeability

 (3) Molecular and atomic level understanding of adhesion receptor and growth factor receptor signalling crosstalk.

 Characterization of ANGPT2 mutations associated with primary lymphedema.
 Leppänen VM, Pascal Brouillard P, Korhonen EA, Sipilä T, Jha SK, Revencu N, Labarque V, Fastré E, Schlögel M, Ravoet M, Singer A, Luzzatto C, Angelone D, Crichiutti G, D’Elia A, Kuurne J, Elamaa H, Koh GY, Saharinen P, Vikkula M and Alitalo K. 2020, Sci Transl Med.
 12(560):eaax8013.